Sunwood-ai-labs/db-ui/README.md

 # Database Management UI

 This is a modern, user-friendly self-hosted DB management web ui built with Next.js, TypeScript, and shadcn/ui.
-It provides a simpler and more elegant alternative to traditional database management tools like pgAdmin.
+It provides a simpler and more elegant alternative to traditional database management tools like pgAdmin, phpMyAdmin, and SQL Server Management Studio.

+## Supported Databases

+- **PostgreSQL** - Full support for PostgreSQL databases
+- **MySQL** - Complete MySQL database management
+- **Microsoft SQL Server** - MSSQL database operations and management

 ## Features & Screenshots